-You do everything right.
+You want to get the most out of your workout, so you do everything right.
 You eat right, get enough sleep, and stay hydrated, but could it be better?

 Sounds great, doesn’t it?

-What do Pre-Workout Supplements Do?
+What Do Pre-Workout Supplements Do?

 Are Pre-Workout Supplements Bad?